danchoi/vmail/README.markdown

 When you're done writing, send the message by typing `,vs` in normal mode.

+In this early version of vmail, saving and resuming draft emails is a bit clunky.
+But it works.

-In the future, vmail will let you save your draft in Gmail's `drafts` folder.
-But for now (and alternatively), you can save a draft to a local file using the standard vim command `:w`.
+While you're composing a message in the composition window, you can save a draft to a local file the standard vim `w` command with a filename argument:

+    :w my_draft_filename.txt

+Make sure you don't use `:wq` unless you mean to quit vmail immediately.
+After you save the draft to a file, you can go back to the message list by typing `q` in normal mode.

-To resume writing the draft later, just type `,c` to open a compose message window and `:e draft_filename.txt` to resume editing it.
-Send it by typing `,vs`.
+To resume writing the draft later, type `,c` to open a message composition window, delete all its contents, and then type `:r my_draft_filename.txt` to load the draft email into the buffer.
+Make sure you delete any blank lines that are created above the header.
+Resume editing.
+Send by typing `,vs`.

 At any point, you can quit the composition window by typing `q` in normal mode.